vatpac-technology/sops/docs/terminal/adelaide.md

 ### SMC to TCU
 The controller assuming responsibility of **SMC** shall give [heads-up](../../../controller-skills/coordination/#airways-clearance) coordination to AD TCU (or the enroute controller responsible for the AD TCU) prior to the issue of a clearance to an aircraft intending to operate in an SUA that **has not** been activated.

+**AD TCU** shall coordinate with the relevant enroute controller responsible for the airspace to determine whether the airspace will be activated and then approve the clearance to SMC.

 !!! phraseology
     <span class="hotline">**ED SMC** -> **AAW**</span>: "STKR11 requests clearance to R265B"